Albertina: History

 In March 1945, the Albertina was heavily damaged by USAAF bomb attacks.
 The building was rebuilt in the years after the war and was completely refurbished and modernized from 1998 to 2003.
 Modifications of the exterior entrance sequence, including a distinctive roof by Hans Hollein were completed in 2008, when the graphics collection finally reopened.
 In 2018, the Albertina acquired the Essl Collection of 1,323 contemporary artworks, including pieces by Alex Katz, Cindy Sherman, Georg Baselitz, Hermann Nitsch, and Maria Lassnig.

+Since 2007, the collection amassed by Rita and Herbert Batliner has been featured as a long term loan at the Albertina Museum.

 On 27 May 2020, "Albertina modern" opened as a new museum for modern art.
 The collection of Albertina modern encompasses over 60,000 works by 5,000 artists.
 The Albertina Klosterneuburg opened in April 2024 and displays post-1945 works.